 Whose legalization bill and by extension which congressional candidates are executives of the U.S.’s highest-valued cannabis companies supporting?

 Federal cannabis reform will be created in the image and likeness of whichever political party is in office when it finally happens.
+But the buzz question now is Schumer or Mace, whose cannabis reform bill is better?
+And which one is the industry going to support?

 And don’t we know it.
 In fact, last week Bill Maher bemoaned that “Republicans are going to steal the issue, I think eventually.”
 The Real Time talk show host, who was speaking with former attorney General Eric Holder, is probably right.